keteke/keteke-android-samples/README.md

-keteke-android-samples
+Keteke Android Samples
 ======================

-Keteke Project for Android
+This repository contains sample projects illustrating usage of Android App Development by the Keteke project.